 This course is designed for students who have already begun studying Japanese in high school, other schools, or at home before coming to Amherst, but have not finished learning basic Japanese structures or acquired a substantial number of characters (Kanji).
 This course is also for individuals whose proficiency levels of the four skills (speaking, listening, reading, and writing) are uneven to a noticeable degree.
 Small groups based on the students’ proficiency levels will be formed, so that instruction accords with the needs of each group.
 Students will be required to practice with the materials that are on the course website at the college.

 Requisite: Some Japanese instruction in high school, home, or college.
 Fall and spring semesters.
-Senior Lecturer Brown and Professor Tawa.2020-21: Offered in Fall 2020, Spring 2021
+Senior Lecturer Brown and Professor Tawa.2022-23: Not offered

 The course will emphasize active learning by each student in the class by means of the materials in the course website and individualized or small group discussions with the instructor.
 Small groups based on the students’ proficiency levels will be formed, so that instruction accords with the needs of each group.
 By the end of this course, students are expected to be familiar with most basic Japanese structures, to have acquired a substantial vocabulary, and to have gained sufficient speaking, listening, reading, and writing proficiency levels, which will enable the students to survive using Japanese in Japan.
 As for literacy, a few hundred new characters (Kanji) will be added by reading and writing longer passages.

 Requisite: JAPA 102 or equivalent.
 Fall and spring semesters.
 Senior Lecturer Miyama and Professor Tawa.2022-23: Not offered